 Useful even when fully loaded

-Even when you overload it, the Tactical Gun Range Bag is still pretty comfortable to carry around—it was a favorite of a number of our testers for quick range trips.
+Even when you overload it, this bag is still pretty comfortable to carry around—it was a favorite of a number of our testers for quick range trips.

 The nylon strap is basic but has a nice pad – and it’s adjustable.
 The adjustable strap made it easy to tighten and pull the bag close for hiking or longer treks or add slack to carry longer and looser for walking or short trips.

 We appreciated the large velcro strap on the carry handles, which made it comfortable to carry like a briefcase regardless of how full it was.

 Made of high-quality 600D nylon, with lockable side compartment zippers, the Tactical Gun Range Bag is understated & utilitarian.

 It comes in 2 colors (black and tan) – both are available in a single size, and the price is fairly reasonable: For well under $50, you get a great bag with lots of departments that’ll take a beating.

 Pockets and organization